- CR28-606. Hate Crime, 13 V.S.A. § 1455 (10/18/18)

 Reporter’s Note

 It is not clear whether the legislature intended the hate crime statute to function as a penalty enhancement or a separate crime.
 As a practical matter, it seems prudent to treat it as a separate crime with a potential lesser-included offense.
-Bifurcation would probably not be appropriate because evidence of a malicious motive would, in virtually all cases, be necessarily included in the State’s case-in-chief for the underlying crime.
+Bifurcation would probably not be appropriate because evidence that the defendant was motivated by the victim’s “protected category” would, in virtually all cases, be necessarily included in the State’s case-in-chief for the underlying crime.

 Under the model instruction, simple assault charged as a hate crime, for example, would be charged as “hate-motivated simple assault,” and the last essential element the State must prove would be the applicable “hate-motivated” factor from 13 V.S.A. § 1455.
 If supported by the evidence, a charge on the lesser-included offense of simple assault (without the hate-motivating factor) would then follow.